My Tunisia travel summary:

 Population: 10.85 million (2012)

-• Settling down in Hammamet – one of the primary tourist destinations in Tunisia, famous for long sandy beaches, watersport activities, all-inclusive hotels and jasmine.
+- Relaxing in Hammamet – one of the primary tourist destinations in Tunisia.

 Located in North Africa on the Mediterranean Sea, Tunisia has been inhabited for around 200,000 years and it was once an influential regional power.
-The Sahara Desert, Mediterranean Sea with beautiful beaches, scenes from the Star Wars movies and several historic sights, are the main reason, why Tunisia is one of the most popular tourist destinations in North Africa.
+The Sahara Desert, Mediterranean Sea with beautiful beaches, scenes from the Star Wars movies and several historic sights, are the main reason, why Tunisia is one of the most popular tourist destinations in the region.

-We took a comfortable train from Hammamet to the capital.
-Wandering around the old town with two small kids and a stroller is quite an experience.
+We took a comfortable train from Hammamet to the capital city, enjoying scenic views and a relaxing journey along the way.
+Wandering around the old town with two small kids and a stroller turned out to be quite an adventure.
+I tried to balance the kids’ interest with exciting landmarks, historic places to visit and busy streets.

-Medina is filled with palaces, mosques, mausoleums, madrasas, fountains and markets, dating back to 7th century.
-The best way to explore the area is to get lost in narrow streets, which are marked by splendid Fatimid and Ottoman architecture.
-One of the most remarkable areas is Souk des Chéchias, where the makers of Tunisia’s traditional woolen hats have had their workshops for centuries.
+I enjoyed exploring the medina, filled with palaces, mosques, mausoleums, madrasas, fountains, and markets dating back to the 7th century.
+The best way to discover it was getting lost in narrow streets lined with splendid Fatimid and Ottoman architecture.
+One remarkable area is Souk des Chéchias, where artisans have crafted Tunisia’s traditional woolen hats for centuries.

 The general impression of the city and people were good; we perceived safety and hospitality.